AlexanderWinters/kknds_wiki/wiki/docs/linux/networking.md

 ## SSH Tunneling

-SSH Tunnels are used to exposed ports to and from connected systems.
+SSH Tunnels are used to expose ports to and from connected systems.

 ### Forward Tunnels
-(or local port forwarding) are used to connect to a host and expose their ports that would othewise wouldn't be accessible creating access to webservers or services that are still not public.
+(or local port forwarding) are used to connect to a host and expose their ports that wouldn't be accessible, creating access to webservers or services that are still not public.
 Forward tunnels are created with the -L flag.
 In this example, local will be the client and remote will be the server:

 ```bash
 ssh -L local:localport:remote:remoteport user@serverip_or_domain_name